criscrispy/GameStore/README.md

-# Online game store for JavaScript games
+# Online Game Store for JavaScript Games
 ## About
 Project details